kucukkgl/it4076-labs/lab-osint.md

      - Provide screenshots showing the information for three tools.

 5. **Google Dorks Search:**
-   - Using Google Dorks, run a search and narrow the results to only include:
+   - Using Google Dorks, on Kali browser or PC, run a search and narrow the results to only include:
      - All `.gov` TLDs
      - The term "password" inside the body of the page
      - The term "reset" in the URL